wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 indicates that sharers or owner exists in the upper level.
 On the other hand, if a data entry is to be evicted, and the directory entry indicates neither sharers nor an owner, then the directory entry will also be evicted.
-This enforces the invariant that the most up-to-date data of an address can always be ontained from the upper level, as long as a directory entry exists.
+This enforces the invariant that the most up-to-date data of an address can always be obtained from the upper level, as long as a directory entry exists.

 2. There is no method of name `allocateDataLine()` as the counterpart to `allocateDirLine()`.